michaelcfoti/RnB-Wavelet/wRnBmain/README.md

 `alpha`: Controls for the amount of regularity in the signal

-`betaScales`: Specify the set of scales used to compute the arhythmic slope.
+`betaScales`: Specify the scales used to compute the arhythmic slope.

 According to the sampling frequency of your dataset, the beta slope can be computed across a set of specific scales to avoid border effects and spurious signals present across all wavelet coefficients (i.e.  60Hz).